cdelorme/level/readme.md

 The applications default behavior is to simply print out the duplicates to stdout.
 Supplying the `json` flag will print the results as a json array.

 It will exit if `quiet` is set, but neither `delete` nor `move` are assigned.

+The `excludes` are a case-insensative dual-sided wildcard path-contains check that will ignore any files containing the supplied text(s).
+Supplying multiple paths to ignore?
+Just add a comma.  **By default it ignores any files that begin with a period by checking for `/.`.**

 If no `path` has been supplied, it will use the current working directory.